awsdocs/amazon-cloudfront-developer-guide/doc_source/private-content-setting-signed-cookie-custom-policy.md

 **Resource**
 The base URL including your query strings, if any:
 `http://d111111abcdef8.cloudfront.net/images/horizon.jpg?size=large&license=yes`
-If you omit the `Resource` parameter, users can access all of the objects associated with any distribution that is associated with the key pair that you use to create the signed URL\.
+If you omit the `Resource` parameter, users can access all of the files associated with any distribution that is associated with the key pair that you use to create the signed URL\.
 You can specify only one value for `Resource`\.
 Note the following:
 + **Protocol** – The value must begin with `http://` or `https://`\.